-The Department of Medicine recognises the safety, health and well-being of our staff, students, contractors and visitors are of paramount importance.
-Hence, the department is fully committed to meet this responsibility in accordance to NUS Safety and Health Policy.
+The Department of Medicine is committed to protecting the safety, health, and well-being of all its staff, students, contractors, and visitors in the workplace.
+To achieve this commitment, the department will embrace the NUS Safety and Health Policy.

-We will take every reasonable effort to ensure that all our staff and students are familiar and comply with all applicable occupational safety and health legislations, regulation and code of practice in their workplaces.
-We will also regularly monitor and update all our Principal Investigator (PI)s and their respective safety lead(s) of any changes in legislation.
+We will make every reasonable effort to ensure that all our staff and students comply with the relevant occupational safety and health laws, regulations, and codes of practice in their work environments.
+We will regularly monitor and inform all our Principal Investigators (PIs) and their respective safety leads about any legislative changes.

 Professor Anantharaman Vathsala